uidaholib/main-web-redesign_draft/content/services/reserve/leganto.md

 ---

 Leganto is a new product from the U of I Library that simplifies and improves course reading lists.
-It integrates with BBLearn to allow instructors the ability to easily add, edit, and customize reading lists, so that students can access all their course materials in one place.
+It integrates with Canvas to allow instructors the ability to easily add, edit, and customize reading lists, so that students can access all their course materials in one place.

-Feedback from instructors shows that Leganto is easy to use, and has significant benefits for teaching and learning.
+Feedback from instructors shows that Leganto is intuitive to use with a low barrier to entry, and has significant benefits for teaching and learning.
 These benefits include:

 - Reduced workload for instructors
     - Reading lists can be saved and reused across semesters
     - Ability to create multiple reading lists in draft form allows instructors to work at their own pace
     - Autonomy in developing, changing, updating, and saving course lists
 - Improved student experience
     - Centrally located course materials
     - Affordable, equitable access to library-purchased materials
     - Interactive platform increases student engagement
 - Seamless library integration and support
     - Add library subscriptions, open education resources, popular media, and multimedia
     - Get expert support for help with copyright, accessibility, and other questions